 Studies show that fostering connections to nature and the physical world can significantly improve mood, and a sense of well-being.
 Harvard Health Publishing recently published an article noting that “for many, interacting with nature is one of the best self-improvement tools they can use”.

-Courtyard homes have the ability to create easy access to an outdoor space, even in extreme climates (they are sheltered in cold or windy weather, and provide protection from extreme heat and sun in summer months) and provide an opportunity to enjoy activities outdoors, such as gardening, yoga, or reading.
+Courtyard homes have the ability to create easy access to an outdoor space, even in extreme climates.
+Courtyards are sheltered in cold or windy weather, and provide protection from extreme heat and sun in summer months.
+By creating a sheltered space, a courtyard creates an opportunity to enjoy activities outdoors, such as gardening, yoga, or reading for weeks or months longer in your yard compared to homes without such a space.

 Courtyard homes also bring the outdoors into an indoor space.
 You can enjoy the spaces in your home through an outdoor space.
 Courtyard gardens can be planted to suit your region’s climate needs and can also be designed to create microclimates where vegetation that might not otherwise be found in your climatic zone can grow and flourish.